pfrankw/lor/README.md

 handle serious problems (no event loop for example).
 It was just made to demonstrate that malware living entirely on Tor, without any kind of proxy or workarounds, can be realized.

-## It is not working now
-It does not work because probably network authorities changed from 2015 and maybe also document structures and the protocol itself have been modified.